This store requires javascript to be enabled for some features to work correctly.

 Size

-Sake kasu or sake lees is the by-product of the sake brewing process, it retains some of the complex flavours of sake, such as umami, sweetness and depth.
+A premium Japanese vinegar made from sake kasu, which is the leftover lees from the sake brewing process.
+It retains some of the complex flavours of sake, such as umami, sweetness and depth.
 By using fermented sake kasu, the vinegar has a richer flavour profile than regular rice vinegar.

 Like many premium Japanese vinegars, this vinegar is naturally fermented, enhancing its complexity, smoothness and richness in taste.